 "If you're not aware of human rights, then you can't demand them."
+Teacher and Focus Group participant

 Interim report on attitudes to poverty and human rights before and after the PACT programme (Professor Tom Bartlett & Dr. Piotr Wegorowski)